Yorgos Lanthimos: 1995–2008: Rise to prominence

 During the 1990s, Lanthimos directed a series of videos for Greek dance-theater companies.
 Since 1995 he has directed TV commercials, short films, experimental theater plays and music videos (such as for Sakis Rouvas).
 He also worked as a photographer for the covers and interior photos of Rouvas's albums Kati Apo Mena (1998) and 21os Akatallilos (2000).
 In 2004, he was a member of the creative team that designed the opening and closing ceremonies of the 2004 Summer Olympics in Athens.

-Lanthimos's feature film career started with the 2001 mainstream Greek comedy film My Best Friend, which he co-directed with Lakis Lazopoulos.
-Robert Koehler of Variety declared "Lanthimos works mightily to make a big impression.
-As a result [the film] is a sex farce on steroids, overflowing with energy and excessive curiosity about what the movie camera actually can do".
+Lanthimos’s feature film career started with the 2001 mainstream Greek comedy My Best Friend, which he co-directed with Lakis Lazopoulos.
+Lanthimos has disavowed the film, saying he had little creative control, with Lakis Lazopoulos holding full authority.

-His sophomore project was the experimental and psychological drama Kinetta, which premiered at the 2005 Toronto Film Festival.
+His true artistic breakthrough came with his sophomore feature the experimental and psychological drama Kinetta, which premiered at the 2005 Toronto Film Festival.

 The film revolves around three nameless protagonists as they attempt to film and photograph various badly reenacted struggles between a man and a woman at a Greek hotel.
 The film earned mixed to negative reviews.
 Roger Moore of Movie Nation described it as "overtly navel-gazing, obscure to the point of suggesting obscurant.
 It’s a 95 minute exercise in minimalism, behavior studies, psychology and boredom."
-John DeFore of The Hollywood Reporter wrote a positive review he stating, "The standoffish debut holds some pleasures for patient viewers" adding, "Lanthimos enjoys provoking us visually...The camera’s gaze is as idiosyncratic as the visions the Driver tries to bring to life, but unlike him, the film seems satisfied with what it creates."
+John DeFore of The Hollywood Reporter wrote a positive review, stating, "The standoffish debut holds some pleasures for patient viewers" adding, "Lanthimos enjoys provoking us visually...The camera’s gaze is as idiosyncratic as the visions the Driver tries to bring to life, but unlike him, the film seems satisfied with what it creates."

 In 2008 he directed a production of Natura morta in un fosso written by Fausto Paravidino at the Amore Theatre in Greece.